Ingleburn Veterinary Hospital

 The terms “desexing” or “neutering” describe the surgical procedures performed on animals to stop them from breeding.
 In males this involves the surgical removal of the testicles.
 This is referred to as “castration”.
 In females, the surgery involves the removal of the ovaries and uterus – a procedure known as an ovaro-hysterectomy or “spay”.

 As well as stopping unwanted breeding, there are many good reasons to have your pet desexed.

 It is quite safe.
 At Ingleburn Veterinary Hospital we use the best possible anaesthetic, surgical and pain relief techniques to ensure the safety and comfort of your pet.

-We generally recommend that dogs and cats be desexed at 5-6 months of age (females before their first season).
+We generally recommend that dogs be desexed at 5-6 months of age (females before their first season) and cats at 3-4 months.
 There is no maximum age, so it’s never too late, but there are definite advantages to having it done at this age.

 We can also desex other species including rabbits and ferrets, and there are good medical reasons for doing so.

 All desexing operations require a brief stay in hospital and a general anaesthetic.
 We take numerous precautions before and during the anaesthetic to ensure your pet's safety.

 The first thing we do is examine your pet to ensure that it is safe to give the anaesthetic.
 This is very important.
 There may also be other tests we need to do, or things we need to know about your pet.